tanmaythakar4/20230311-TanmayThakar-Chase/README.md

 # Coding Challenge: - *Weather App*

-**Weather App** is simple andorid app that allows users to get the Current Weather data and Forecast for next 24 hour and next week using [OpenWeatherMap](https://openweathermap.org/api/one-call-3).
+**Weather App** is a simple andorid app that allows users to get the Current Weather data and Forecast for next 24 hour and next week using [OpenWeatherMap](https://openweathermap.org/api/one-call-3).

-Submitted by: **Tanmay Thakar**

-Time spent: **~7** hours spent in total for the first phase
+Time spent: **~7** hours spent in total for the first phase, Still in progress

 ## User Stories